shdlabs/SSTorytime/docs/FAQ.md

 * Why are there relationships that I didn't intend when I browse the data?

 Be careful to ensure that you haven't accidentally used any of the annotation markers (e.g. +,-,=) without surroundings spaces in your text, as these will be interpreted as annotations.
 Use the verbose mode in N4L to debug.

+* Why do I see chapters that don't seem to be relevant?

+This is probably a result of certain words and phrases belonging to more than one chapter, and thus bridging chapters that you didn't intend.
+This bridging is intentional, as it allows >"lateral thinking", which is an important source of discovery.